 Bioretention facilities can be distributed across a development site which can result in smaller, more manageable stormwater management, and thus, helping control runoff close to the source where it is generated.

+Bioretention facilities capture rainwater runoff to be filtered through a prepared soil medium.
 Once the soil medium reaches capacity, stormwater begins to pool at the surface of the planting soil.